qmk/qmk_firmware/keyboards/program_yoink/ortho/keymaps/ortho_split/readme.md

-# The split space bar keymap for ortho program_yoink
+# The split space bar keymap for the Program Yoink!
+Ortho